jb753/turbigen/doc/config.rst

 The number of blades can be set via three choices: directly using `Nb`, a non-dimensional circulation using `Co`, or the Lieblein diffusion factor `DFL`.
 Thickness and camber vectors are interpolated between each of the specified span fractions.

+Tip gaps can be modelled by adding a `tip` key to the row configuration.
+The gap is normalised by the mean of the inlet and exit span.

-So a complete specification of the blade geometry is:
+A complete specification of the blade geometry is:

 .. code-block:: yaml